merszym/alphabet/README.md

 ## Sima de los Huesos and Denisovan "Haplogroups"

-I extracted the diagnostic postitions myself, based on consensus between the specified reference genomes
+Diagnostic postitions were extracted, based on sequence consensus between the specified reference genomes

 <pre>
 NA'SIMA'DEN                    Neanderthal, Sima and Denisovan (difference to RSRS)